rage/java-programming/data/part-3/2-lists.md

 <!-- Luo tehtäväpohjaan metodi `public static int summa(ArrayList<Integer> luvut)`.
 Metodin tulee palauttaa parametrina annetun listan lukujen summa. -->

-Create the method `public static int sum(ArrayList<Integer> numers)` in the exercise template.
+Create the method `public static int sum(ArrayList<Integer> numbers)` in the exercise template.
 The method is to return the sum of the numbers in the parameter list.

 <!-- ```java
 ArrayList<Integer> luvut = new ArrayList<>();